dickpong

 • Timing: Re-racks can only be requested at the beginning of a turn.

-• Double Cup Removal: Bounce shots result in the removal of two cups.
+• Bounce Shots: Result in the removal of two cups.

 • Defensive Swatting: Defending players may swat away bounce shots after the ball contacts the playing surface.